shehroz556/Load-Forecasting-in-R-Studio/README.md

 Test set -20.84243 61.72145 43.80361 73.69199 137.2436
 Therefore, we can see that the errors are minimized if we use the radial kernel.
 Hence, the radial kernel is most suitable for our model.

+# Assignment 3
+**Q.
+Create a new ANN model, with three hidden layers, there should be three neurons in the first and the third layer and 8 in the second layer.
+The model would take some time to train.
+Be patient!
+Compare your model to mine.
+Which one is better?**
+Ans.
+If we input this neuron strategy and change the relevant parameter, the algorithm does not converge.
+We are faced with this error:
+Warning message:
+Algorithm did not converge in 1 of 1 repetition(s) within the stepmax.
+In order to rectify this error, we will introduce a small change in our parameters.
+Firstly, we will try changing the training dataset by opting for 80% of the original data rather than 70%, as was in the original model.
+Using this sample size, we are able to run the ANN model and derive these errors:
+ME     RMSE      MAE        MPE     MAPE
+Test set 0.06308287 6.532173 5.063186 0.01199533 1.107108
+The errors in the original model were:
+ME RMSE MAE MPE MAPE
+Test set -0.05357375 6.748359 5.159662 0.01254363 1.127849
+We can see that we have significantly reduced the MAPE with our new neuron strategy.
+Hence, the latter model is better as compared to the previous model.
+The problem is that we are not keeping the sample size constant which might have contributed to more favorable results.
+Additionally,  we can also see that the model is predicting unseen data quite nicely.
+The predictors had a high correlation with EP, which meant a strong linear relationship.
+**Q2.
+In tutorial 2, you used linear regression to predict the cereal rating.
+Create an ANN model using multiple variables to predict the rating for the same data.
+Write a complete report comparing the two models?**
+Ans.
+Firstly, we will look at the correlation of the variables with each other to determine which explanatory variables we should use to predict serial rating using ANN model.
+We can see that calories and fat have a mildly strong negative relationship with cereal rating, but also they have a correlation with each other of 0.50.
+Therefore, we will only choose one of them.
+For the purpose of our model, we will choose fat.
+Secondly, we will use protein as our explanatory variable since it does have some correlation of 0.47 with cereal rating, but it has no significant correlation with calories.
+The third variable we will use is vitamins for the same reason mentioned above.
+Now, we will remove the data with categorical variables so that it does not interfere when we are normalizing it.
+After normalizing the data, we will divide our dataset into test and train.
+For the purposes of our model, we will use 80% of the dataset as our sample size.
+After doing that, we will run our ANN model whereby we will use calories, proteins, and vitamins to predict cereal ratings.
+The parameters we will initially choose our based off the model mentioned in tutorial 4.
+We will alter these parameters to minimize errors later.
+As predicted by a good model, the values lie on y=x line.
+Now, we have to predict the test data.
+From the plot we can see that the predictors do not have a high correlation with rating.
+Also, they do not demonstrate a strong linear relationship.
+This can be seen below.
+Finally, we try to find the error statistics of our model.
+These are shown below.
+    ME     RMSE      MAE       MPE     MAPE
+Test set -2.014818 7.725098 6.737633 -7.414983 18.10099
+Since the most significant error metric for our model is MAPE, we can see that it has a value of 18.10099.
+This means that the difference between predicted values and actual values of rating, regardless of their sign and magnitude, is 18.10%.